Key Quote

 Technique 1 — EXTENDED METAPHOR / OBJECTIFICATION

-Claudio objectifies (treats as an object) Hero through the extended metaphor of a 'rotten orange' — beautiful in colour on the outside but decayed within.
-This mercantile (commercial, trade-related) imagery reduces Hero to a piece of defective merchandise being returned to the seller (Leonato).
+Claudio objectifiesobjectifies — treats as an object Hero through the extended metaphor of a 'rotten orange' — beautiful in colour on the outside but decayed within.
+This mercantilemercantile — Relating to trade and commerce imagery reduces Hero to a piece of defective merchandise being returned to the seller (Leonato).
 The word 'friend' is bitterly ironic — Claudio frames this public humiliation as a favour.

 The adjective 'rotten' carries connotations of moral decay, sexual corruption, and physical disgust.
-Shakespeare intensifies the cruelty by having Claudio use domestic, everyday imagery — an orange — to describe a human being, making the dehumanisation (stripping of human dignity) all the more shocking.
+Shakespeare intensifies the cruelty by having Claudio use domestic, everyday imagery — an orange — to describe a human being, making the dehumanisationdehumanisation — The process of stripping away someone's human dignity all the more shocking.

 Key Words